harm2305/embsys-330-sp25-final-project-harm2305/documentation/project_idea.md

 The goal of my project is to keep a listing of nearby devices that are emitting Bluetooth beacons.
 I will be utilizing the following sensors on my board:
-- SPBTLE-RF Bluetooth module
+- SPBTLE-RF Bluetooth module for beacon detection
+- SD card reader for persistent data storage

-The LCD screen on my board will be used to show the identifier of 3 nearest Bluetooth beacons.
+The LCD screen on my board will be used to show nearest Bluetooth beacons.

 Additionally, I will utilize an SD card with a SQLite database to keep a more comprehensive listing of scanned beacons which can be displayed on the LCD screen.
 A database hosted on an SD card will